upstash/qstash-js/examples/workflow/sveltekit/README.md

 This project has some routes showcasing how Qstash Workflow can be used in a sveltekit project.

-Under the `src/routes` directory, you will find 5 folders, each corresponding to a workflow API.
+Under the `src/routes` directory, you will find 6 folders, each corresponding to a workflow API except the `-call-qstash`.

+Here is what these `-call-qstash` endpoint does: The user calls `-call-qstash` with information about which endpoint is to be called in the body. `-call-qstash` publishes a message to QStash.
+QStash then calls the specified endpoint.

 In each of these folders, you will find the `+server.ts` file which defines the workflow.